 - 1/4 cup 2% milk

-- In a large skillet, saute onion and fennel in 1/2 cup butter until tender.
+- Preheat oven to 350°.
+In a large skillet, saute onion and fennel in 1/2 cup butter until tender.
 Stir in garlic; cook 2 minutes longer.
-Stir in the chestnuts, pear, broth, dried fruit, seasonings and remaining butter; cook until butter is melted.
+Stir in chestnuts, pear, broth, dried fruit, seasonings and remaining butter; cook until butter is melted.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 3-4 minutes or until dried fruit is softened.
+Reduce heat; simmer, uncovered, 3-4 minutes or until dried fruit is softened.

 - Place in a large bowl.
 Stir in bread cubes.
 Whisk eggs and milk; drizzle over stuffing and toss to coat.